JaredTate/dgbstats/README.md

 ## Configuration

 1. Configure your local DigiByte node by editing its configuration file (\`digibyte.conf\`).
 You'll need to enable RPC and set a username and password.
-Add the following lines to the configuration file:
+Add the following lines to the configuration file including turning on txindex, debug and server:

 \`\`\`ini
 server=1
 rpcuser=dgbuser
 rpcpassword=dgbpassword
+txindex=1
+debug=1

 \`\`\`

 Replace \`dgbuser\` and \`dgbpassword\` with your desired RPC username and password.